DocKDE/pdbman/README.md

 ### Commands

-Five different subcommands are available (equivalent aliases given in parentheses):
+Five different subcommands are available:

 - `Analyze` analyzes the QM and active region definitions currently in place
 - `Remove` removes atoms or residues from QM or active region